aws-observability/aws-otel-lambda/README.md

 ## Sample Apps
 We provide [SAM and Terraform sample applications](sample-apps/) for AWS managed OpenTelemetry Lambda layers.
-Play these sample by steps:
+You can play with these samples by the following:
 1. Install AWS Cli, AWS SAM, Terraform, and configure AWS credentials correctly.
 2. Checkout the current Repo by